Corporate Architecture, Article in Innovation Management Magazine 1/2019

 The flexible and open room concept also applies to the meeting rooms with their movable walls, so that the room size can be adapted to different visitor groups and is available for various occasions such as training courses and smaller presentations.

-With chairs and tables that can be freely arranged, the space around the Wilo Focus invites you to linger, be it to create a communication space for groups of any size or a retreat for individual persons.
+With chairs and tables that can be freely arranged, the space around the Wiloop invites you to linger, be it to create a communication space for groups of any size or a retreat for individual persons.

-The sculpture Wilo Focus with its characteristic bend serves as a constant inspiration.
+The sculpture Wiloop with its characteristic bend serves as a constant inspiration.
 This sculpturally minimalist element fulfils a multitude of functions:

 First, two different spaces are created, divided by the increasing area.
 On the upper side or around the well, the water flowing down creates a naturally relaxed atmosphere that enhances the experience for visitors and employees, and at the same time symbolizes one of Wilo's core competencies, water supply.
 In addition, the bend in the surrounding buildings provides a direct view of the water, which would otherwise only have been possible on site.